Navigating cybercrime and the importance of cybersecurity

 Today’s cybersecurity landscape is changing at neck-breaking speeds.
 As new attack vectors, actors, regulations and directives come into the fold and the number of critical failure points increases, it is hard for companies to keep a handle on the situation.

 And the COVID-19 pandemic has hardly helped matters.
-The mass migration to remote work in 2020 accelerated the large-scale adoption of web-based platforms and devices[3], resulting in a +435% rise in ransomware attacks (a type of malicious software designed to block access to a computer system until a sum of money is paid) and a +358% rise in malware[4] (a catch-all term for any type of malicious software designed to harm or exploit any programmable device, service or network)[5]
+The mass migration to remote work in 2020 accelerated the large-scale adoption of web-based platforms and devices[3], resulting in a +435% rise in ransomware attacks (a type of malicious software designed to block access to a computer system until a sum of money is paid) and a +358% rise in malware[4] (a catch-all term for any type of malicious software designed to harm or exploit any programmable device, service or network)[5].

 This increase in cybercrime left many IT teams fighting fires as they attempted to prevent threat actors from launching attacks on personal connections, using the Internet-connected devices in employee homes as entry points to corporate networks.[6][7]